The 2020 APSA Annual Meeting & Exhibition Transitioning to Virtual Format

 The APSA Annual Meeting helps create a vibrant and sustainable community for attendees and the discipline.
 We recognize the essential role of the annual meeting is more important than ever, and the need to bring our scholarly community together, share the latest research and scholarship, provide opportunities for scholars to learn about the job market, and be able to network with colleagues in their areas of expertise.

 The Virtual APSA Annual Meeting will take place from mid-day Wednesday, September 9, through Sunday, September 13.
 Short courses will happen on Tuesday, September 8, and in the morning on Wednesday, September 9.
 Panels will now be in Mountain time (MT, UTC -6) to accommodate the largest number of attendees.
 All of the panels that start at 8:00 a.m. – 2:00 p.m. will move forward in their same time slots as they were scheduled, with the exception of being in Mountain time (UTC -6) now.
 Panels originally slated for 4 p.m. will be moved to another day at an earlier time.
 If there are significant time zone conflicts (Asia, Australia, New Zealand, or Hawaii), we will work them to adjust to a pre-existing time slot that may work better for them.
 We will accept these requests once the program is live – likely in mid-July.
-See schedule-at-a-glance for further details.
+View the updated live program.

 We plan to keep most, if not all, of the program content, depending upon an individual’s ability to participate.
 There will be virtual rooms for section business meetings, related group meetings, editorial board meetings, and committee meetings.